brandonliu/ros/LogitGraphs/logitgraphs_tv.md

     #> * For help interpreting the printed output see ?print.stanreg
     #> * For info on the priors used see ?prior_summary.stanreg

-Data and discrimination lines from fitted logistic regression.
+Data and discrimination lines for logistic regression.

 ``` r
 coef <- coef(fit_2)